 Regardless of which testing you feel is better, we certainly recommend hiring a trained radon testing professional, as the proper training ensures the most accurate test.
 Not only will we help you interpret the test results, we can help educate you about any necessary mitigation techniques and put you in touch with trained professionals that we know and trust to properly install a radon mitigation system.

-A little more background info to geek-out on:
+A little more background info about radon to geek-out on

 The greatest exposures to alpha radiation for average citizens comes from the inhalation of radon and its decay products (RDP’s), several of which also emit potent alpha radiation.
 Even though the biological effects of radon are caused by RDPs, radon gas is usually measured, rather than RDPs.
 This is because there are fewer variables in radon measurements because gas concentration is not affected by circulation or plate-out, it is easier to make time-weighted measurements of radon gas, and radon gas measurements are a good indicator of RDPs.

 If radon is a health hazard, what are the symptoms?